ashok-cm/js-plugins/README.md

 ## Loading plugins

-When *xedit* starts, it uses **js-plugins** to scan all installed modules and find out all available extensions from `package.json` files.
+When *xedit* starts, it uses **node-plugins** to scan all installed modules and find out all available extensions from `package.json` files.
 When it is going to load a language plugin, it uses extension-point name `xedit:language` to load all matched extensions.

-By default, **js-plugins** scans the following locations in sequence (latter ones may override former ones):
+By default, **node-plugins** scans the following locations in sequence (latter ones may override former ones):

 - `node_prefix/lib/node_modules/*/package.json`
 - `$HOME/.node_libraries/*/package.json`